subhaepari/Stay-Organized/README.md

-# ToDo Keeper
+# To-Do Keeper

 Stay organized, tracked and focussed with this handy application where you could monitor and manage tasks for multiple users on a regular basis.
 It is a completely responsive application, adapting to different screen sizes.

 Technology Stack:

-  Front-end: HTML5, CSS, BootStrap, JavaScript
+  - Front-end: HTML5, CSS, BootStrap, JavaScript

-  Back-end: Rest API with NodeJS Express framework.
+  - Back-end: Rest API with NodeJS Express framework.
 (On a different project)

 ## Landing page